 More recently, clients in the exciting, emerging field of bioinformatics have turned to Jeremy for his ability to understand and help protect advancements at the intersection of software and biotechnology.
 Building on his casual interest in genetics and genomics, as well as his experience with software and “big data” technologies, Jeremy has drafted numerous applications for clients working in this interdisciplinary field.

 Mr. Protas was recognized by and included in the Illinois Rising Stars® lists in 2014 and 2015, which features outstanding young attorneys in the state of Illinois.
 Mr. Protas received recognition as one of the Minority Corporate Counsel Association’s (MCCA) 2013 Rising Stars, and in 2012 he was named one of the Best LGBT Lawyers Under 40 by the National LGBT Bar Association.
 Additionally, Mr. Protas was selected for inclusion as an “Emerging Lawyer” in the 2015, 2016, and 2017 editions of Emerging Lawyers Magazine, in which individuals are recognized among the top up-and-coming attorneys in Illinois.
+In 2018, Mr. Protas was recognized as a "Leading Lawyer" by Leading Lawyers, a division of Law Bulletin Publishing Company.

 - Developed and implemented a complex, prosecution strategy, involving over a dozen patent applications, to secure international patent protection for improvements to process control systems representing both a major paradigm shift in process control technology and millions of dollars of investment by the client.